mosharaf/eecs489/Assignments/Assignment-1/README.md

 When grading your assignment, we will **ONLY** pull from your assigned repository, and only look at commits before the deadline.

+<a name="autograder"></a>
+## Autograder

+The autograder tests the following aspects of `iPerfer`
+1. Incorrect argument handling
+2. Format of your iPerfer output
+3. Correctness of iPerfer output (both the `Sent` and `Received` values as well as `Rate`).

+Because of the guarantees of TCP, both Sent and Received should be the same.
+The `Rate` is tested by first running `iperf` over a link, then comparing your `iPerfer` output to the result given a reasonable margin of error.

 ## Acknowledgements
 This programming assignment is based on Aditya Akella's Assignment 1 from Wisconsin CS 640: Computer Networks.